genesiscommunitysuccess/docs/versioned_docs/version-2022.3/05_operations/06_testing/01_component-testing.md

 title: 'Component testing'
 sidebar_label: 'Component testing'
 id: component-testing
-keywords: [operations, component, testing]
+keywords: [operations, component, testing, curl, console]
 tags:
     - operations
     - component
     - testing
+    - curl
+    - Console
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-There are two easy ways of testing components in your application:
+There are three easy ways of testing components in your application:

 - using the Genesis Console
 - using an API client
+- using the `curl` command-line tool

-### Before you start
+## Before you start
 Before you start, make sure your server is running.
 Then run `mon` to check that your particular component’s process is running.
-For example, if you want to test your request server, check that the _application_**_REQUEST_SERVER** process is running.
+For example, if you want to test one or more `requestReply` codeblocks (i.e. resources) in your Request Server, check that the _application_**_REQUEST_SERVER** process is running.

 For any testing, you need to know:
 - the IP address of name of your server
 - the user name and password that will enable you to login and authenticate yourself

-### Testing with Genesis Console
+## Testing with Genesis Console
 For users who have Console, the easiest way to check a component is to log into the server and subscribe to the relevant Data Server via the Resources page.
 You need to know the server address and have a valid user name and password.

 1. In your browser, go to http://genesislcap.com/console/console-next2/.